 So far we've been fortunate and honored to touch the lives of over 200,000 people through more than two million sessions.
 We are also proud to be working with an amazing group of over 2,000 counselors who turn our vision into a reality by applying their knowledge, skills, experience and relentless care.
 In 2015 we expanded our resources and expertise by joining Teladoc (NYSE:TDOC), the nation's first and largest telehealth provider.

 For me, the most rewarding part of this job is the phenomenal feedback we receive every day.
 Thousands of people have already came forward to express how BetterHelp made a huge change in their lives.
-So many others posted a feedback at independent review sites, recommended us in social media, or put a raving five-star review in the app store.
+So many others posted a review at independent review sites, recommended us in social media, or put a raving five-star review in the app store.
 I can't be grateful enough to anyone who took the time and courage to share their story.
 These truly inspiring stories are driving our passion and reinforcing our commitment to keep making BetterHelp better.

 Many people in our team, including myself, have been involved in the creation and growth of several successful companies.
 Still, we all agree that nothing in our experience comes close to this chance we have in making a difference in peoples' lives and helping them reach a healthier and happier state of mind.
 We are honored and humbled by this opportunity.
 Our team keeps growing with devoted and talented professionals who strive to make the best product and service possible.

 Today, BetterHelp is the largest e-counseling platform worldwide, and we're excited to see that it's already making such a great impact.
 However, we are still just at the very beginning of this long journey.
 I invite you to join our mission - as a counselor, as a team member or as someone who may use some help to live better.